Modern-NodeJS-KPI-2022/students-micro-tasks/labs-2022/lab-1.md

 ### Requirements
 - new repo in GitHub
 - initial empty commit
-- add ESlint
+- add ESlint (as strict as possible)
 - add Sonar-Lint to ESLint
 - add Prettier
 - Add check on pre-commit hooks
 - Add GitHub action to run checks\tests on commit or PR
 - Add AutoDeployment to any hosting provider
-- Add editorconfig
+- Add Editorconfig
 - Bonus: the same with TypeScript
 - Bonus: SonarCloud, https://github.com/SonarSource/sonarcloud-github-action
 ## Questions